• Skip to primary navigation

 Carrot Pound Cake

 • Add the dark brown sugar, white sugar, butter, vanilla extract and almond extract to a separate large mixing bowl.
-Using a stand or hand mixer, cream the ingredients over medium-high speed until light and fluffy, about five minutes.
+Using a stand or hand mixer, cream the ingredients over medium-high speed until light and fluffy, about four to five minutes.
 If using a hand mixer, it might take an extra minute or so.
 From time to time, scrape the butter off the side of the bowl to ensure everything is well-incorporated.

-• Beat in the eggs one at a time just until combined.
-Once you beat in all the eggs, add about ½ cup of the flour into the batter and beat until combined on low speed.
+• Once you beat in all the eggs, add about ½ cup of the flour into the batter and beat until combined on low speed.
 Beat in a splash of the buttermilk.
 Repeat the process until both are fully incorporated into the batter, ending with the buttermilk.

 • Grease and flour a 12-cup bundt pan, including the middle.
 The flour makes a big difference in keeping the finished cake from sticking, so don’t skip this step.
 I find it's helpful to place plastic wrap on top of the bundt pan after flouring and give it a good shake to make sure it's well-coated.
 Pour in the batter and smooth on top.